 Since Dhad was open to the public in 2016, it has achieved tremendous success.
 Some books were purchased more than 10,000 times, and that rarely happens for printed books.
 Free books exceeded more than 200,000 downloads.

-While Dahd is focussed on Saudi Arabia customers it is finding interest from across MENA (Middle East North Africa), as one might expect.
-But Al-Omayri says Dahd is also finding customers far further afield wider – from the USA and Argentina in the west to Malaysia and Indonesia in the east, reflecting the potentially lucrative Arab diaspora market.
+While Dhad is focussed on Saudi Arabia customers it is finding interest from across MENA (Middle East North Africa), as one might expect.
+But Al-Omayri says Dhad is also finding customers far further afield wider – from the USA and Argentina in the west to Malaysia and Indonesia in the east, reflecting the potentially lucrative Arab diaspora market.

-With no sign that Audible is thinking about the Arabic market its likely Storytel and Dahd will have the arena to themselves, but Storytel might have a challenge matching Dahd’s low prices, and Dahd has a comfortable head start, with some 200 titles under its belt, and new titles being rolled out each month.
+With no sign that Audible is thinking about the Arabic market its likely Storytel and Dhad will have the arena to themselves, but Storytel might have a challenge matching Dhad’s low prices, and Dhad has a comfortable head start, with some 200 titles under its belt, and new titles being rolled out each month.